STHLabUOL/MWSforDynWASN/README.md

+# Synchronization Of Dynamic WASN

-# Python implementation of simulation framework used for production of experimantal results published in the paper ```"Online distributed waveform-synchronization for acoustic sensor networks with dynamic topology"``` written by Aleksej Chinaev, Niklas Knaepper and Gerald Enzner
+Python implementation of simulation framework used for production of experimantal results published in the paper ```"Online distributed waveform-synchronization for acoustic sensor networks with dynamic topology"``` written by Aleksej Chinaev, Niklas Knaepper and Gerald Enzner

 ![Example WASN](banner.png)